-- Make a clear distinction between personal conveniences and corporate resources
+- Clearly distinguish between personal conveniences and corporate resources

-- Communicate externally, in a truthful manner, about how the Company is run internally
+- Communicate externally, and truthfully, about how the Company is run internally

-- Comply with the laws in all the countries in which we operate
+- Comply with the laws of all countries in which we operate

 - Have a simple and transparent corporate structure driven solely by business needs

-- Management is the trustee of the shareholders' capital and not the owner.
+- The Management is the trustee of the shareholders' capital and not the owner

-As part of our commitment to follow global best practices, we comply with the Euroshareholders Corporate Governance Guidelines, 2000, and the recommendations of the Conference Board Commission on Public Trusts and Private Enterprises in the U.S. We also adhere to the United Nations Global Compact policy.
-Further, a note on our compliance with the corporate governance guidelines of six countries (Australia, Canada, France, Germany, Japan and U.K.) in their national languages is available on our website, www.infosys.com.
+As part of our commitment to follow global best practices, we substantially comply with the Euroshareholders Corporate Governance Guidelines 2000 and the recommendations of the Conference Board Commission on Public Trusts and Private Enterprises in the U.S. We also adhere to the United Nations Global Compact (UNGC) and the Organisation for Economic Co-operation and Development (OECD) principles.

 Corporate governance guidelines

-Over the years, the Board has developed corporate governance guidelines to help fulfill our corporate responsibility with our stakeholders.
+Over the years, the Board has developed corporate governance guidelines to help fulfill our corporate responsibility towards our stakeholders.
 These guidelines ensure that the Board will have the necessary authority and processes in place to review and evaluate our operations when required.
 Further, these guidelines allow the Board to make decisions that are independent of the Management.
-The Board may change these guidelines from time-to-time to effectively achieve our stated objectives.
+The Board may change these guidelines regularly to achieve our stated objectives.